-Birsan et al., (2019) highlighted the benefits of substituting higher-cost dietary components with agro-industrial byproducts like WBSG, which, despite its low market value, is a rich source of polyphenols exhibiting higher antioxidant activities than corn silage.
+Birsan et al. (2019) highlighted the benefits of substituting higher-cost dietary components with agro-industrial byproducts like WBSG, which, despite its low market value, is a rich source of polyphenols exhibiting higher antioxidant activities than corn silage.
 The lipid content is notably higher (p<0.001) in WBSG compared to pasture and concentrate feed.
-Zhang et al., (2023) have identified that WBSG contains a fat percentage between 7-10%, with essential fatty acids constituting more than half of these lipids.
-According to Khanal et al., (2005), the reduced total fatty acid (FA) levels in corn silages result from the oxidation actions of lipoxygenases (LOX) during early ensiling stages.
+Zhang et al. (2023) have identified that WBSG contains a fat percentage between 7%-10%, with essential FAs constituting more than half of these lipids.
+According to Khanal et al. (2005), the reduced total FA levels in corn silages result from the oxidation actions of lipoxygenases (LOX) during early ensiling stages.
 Conversely, concentrates demonstrated the lowest fat content relative to pasture (p<0.001).
 Whetsell and Rayburn (2022) state that total FA concentrations in grasses and legumes peak in spring, decline over summer, and rebound in autumn.
-They also note that crude protein content closely correlates with total fatty acid levels and effectively indicates forage maturity.
+They also note that CP content closely correlates with total FA levels and effectively indicates forage maturity.

-Silage is characterized by elevated concentrations of linolenic acid (p<0.001), which influences the biohydrogenation processes in rumen and may impede synthesis of new fatty acids in the mammary gland.
+Silage is characterized by elevated concentrations of ALA (p<0.001), which influences the biohydrogenation processes in rumen and may impede synthesis of new FAs in the mammary gland.
 These observations align with prior studies on sheep and cows (Salfer et al., 2018).
-Pasture, however, significantly enhances (p<0.001) linolenic acid accumulation and reduces n-6/n-3 ratio in lean tissue compared to other feed types, potentially offering health benefits due to elevated desirable fatty acid levels.
-Khanal et al., (2005) observed that FA profiles in grasses vary significantly and are influenced by the predominant fatty acid.
-Salfer et al., (2018) noted that long-chain omega-3 PUFA, like EPA, are especially beneficial for long-term health maintenance, with EPA levels being substantially higher in pasture-fed animals, likely due to increased rainfall and greener pastures.
+Pasture, however, significantly enhances (p<0.001) ALA accumulation and reduces n-6/n-3 ratio in lean tissue compared to other feed types, potentially offering health benefits due to elevated desirable FA levels.
+Khanal et al. (2005) observed that FA profiles in grasses vary significantly and are influenced by the predominant FA.
+Salfer et al. (2018) noted that long-chain omega-3 PUFA, like EPA, are especially beneficial for long-term health maintenance, with EPA levels being substantially higher in pasture-fed animals, likely due to increased rainfall and greener pastures.

-The correlation between crude protein and fatty acid content in forages, as discussed by Khanal et al., (2005), is attributed to their co-location in the photosynthetic tissues of leaves.
+The correlation between CP and FA content in forages, as discussed by Khanal et al. (2005), is attributed to their colocation in the photosynthetic tissues of leaves.
 Cheese yield measurements, which are important for determining milk pricing, assessing processing efficiency, and evaluating new cheese-making ingredients, showed more highly significant variations as indicated in Table 2.
-Significantly, cows fed on WBSG produced more cheese (p<0.001), likely due to enhanced coagulation capabilities stemming from elevated casein levels rather than the overall protein content, as indicated by Olsen et al., (2023).
-The production of Jben cheese is affected by a multitude of factors such as cow's energy requirements, capacity for dry matter consumption, stages of lactation physiology, attributes of milk composition and quality, procedures for milk handling, practices of cold storage, standardization and pasteurization of milk, as well as the variables related to cheese-making, including the equipment and technology used (Olsen et al., 2023).
+Significantly, cows fed on WBSG produced more cheese (p<0.001), likely due to enhanced coagulation capabilities stemming from elevated casein levels rather than the overall protein content, as indicated by Olsen et al. (2023).
+The production of Jben cheese is affected by a multitude of factors such as cow's energy requirements, capacity for DM consumption, stages of lactation physiology, attributes of milk composition and quality, procedures for milk handling, practices of cold storage, standardization and pasteurization of milk, as well as the variables related to cheese-making, including the equipment and technology used (Olsen et al., 2023).